ManuGira/Guibbon/README.md

 ## TODO

+* Bug: Process is not stopped when windows is closed

 #### Image Viewer
-* handle double clicks
+* Feature: handle double clicks
-* Scroll delta is missing
+* Feature: Scroll delta is missing
-* Linux and Mac support
+* Feature: Linux and Mac support